 - Identify the minimum requirements necessary to accomplish the task.

 - Allow for competitive bidding.
 Do not be restrictive by writing out certain brands or manufactures.
 (See section on sole-source procurement).
 Functional or performance criteria must be emphasized when writing specification.

 - List criteria on which testing will be judged for compliance with the specification.

 Although the specification must be written to allow competitive bidding, this does not guarantee that low bid will automatically always be accepted as the selected vendor.
-Items provided on returned bids that are below the minimum designated standards outline within the specification may be rejected based on that basis.
+Items provided on returned bids that are below the minimum designated standards outlined within the specification may be rejected based on that basis.
 It is therefore important that specification establishes a minimum acceptable quality.

 Specification sources are varied and can often be found in:

-- From vendors (see following paragraph)
+- Form Vendors (see following paragraph)